 In a traditional website design cycle, you build a website, and let it pretty much just sit for the next couple of years or so.
 Eventually someone in the business recognizes the need to redesign the site, and then they go find design agency to make some changes to meet the business’ needs.

 This would begin a three-month (or longer) design project, at the end of which you have a shiny new website that is built according to the design agency’s best practices.
 This process repeats once every few years.

 The problems with traditional web design projects include:

 These issues can pose an enormous problem for companies, making the whole prospect of redesigning a site less than appealing for many.

 How is this possible?
-Rather than building out the entire website in one go, the GDD approach to web design has the dev team creating a smaller site that incorporates the 5-6 pages that will provide the biggest results for your brand.
+Rather than building out the entire website in one go, the ED approach to web design has the dev team creating a smaller site that incorporates the 5-6 pages that will provide the biggest results for your brand.

 The design project doesn’t end with the launch of the "launch pad site".
-With GDD approach you never stop building your website.
+With ED approach you never stop building your website.
 It's a monthly activity that becomes a regular part of running your business.
 Much like the organizational monthly habits of financial invoicing and reporting you'll be in the habit of launching new pages that attract your buyers persona, convert leads, and delight costumers.

 That means, there is no 1-5 year wait to see if the new design is generating leads, you check for results and implement changes every few weeks.